 With our team, you get:

-- Advanced penetration testing that simulates real-world hacker tactics
+- Advanced penetration testing simulating real-world hacker tactics

 - Automated and manual vulnerability scanning for continuous coverage